freebootin/ProgrammingFromTheGroundUp/04-All-About-Functions/README.md

 ---
 ### Use the Concepts

 1. Write a function called `square` which receives one argument and returns the square of that argument.
+See `square.s`.
+1. Write a program to test your `square` function.
+See `square.s`.
+1. Convert the maximum program given in the Section called *Finding a Maximum Value* in Chapter 3 so that it is a function which takes a pointer to several values and returns their maximum.
+Write a program that calls maximum with 3 different lists, and returns the result of the last one as the program's exit status code.
+See `maximum-f.s`.